Network Security21 min read

 Purpose: Routes process alarms and OT security events to enterprise monitoring and notification systems without requiring bidirectional access between the enterprise network and the OT alarm systems.

-Architecture: A forwarding server in the DMZ receives alarm data from the OT environment (via syslog push from OT devices, or via SCADA alarm export) and forwards summarized or filtered alarm data to the enterprise alarm management, SIEM, or notification platform.
+Architecture: A forwarding server in the DMZ receives alarm data from the OT environment, via syslog push from OT devices or via SCADA alarm export, and forwards summarized or filtered alarm data to the enterprise alarm management, SIEM, or notification platform.

 Optional Component: Data Diode

 Data diodes are hardware devices with a transmit-only physical medium (fiber with no receive path) that physically cannot carry traffic in the reverse direction.
-Common use cases in the industrial DMZ:
+Common use cases in the industrial DMZ: historian data replication to the IT network where bidirectional communication must be absolutely prevented; real-time process data streaming to cloud analytics where cloud access to OT must be hardware-enforced; and security log forwarding from OT to SIEM where log data must be isolated from any return communication.

 High-Availability Design